rajatdem/infer/_docs/03-infer-bug-types.md

 If you see code of this form, then you have several options.

 <b> If you are unsure whether or not foo() will return null </b>, you should ideally

-    i.
-Change the code to ensure that foo() can not return null ii.
-Add a check for whether p is null, and do something other than dereferencing p when it is null.
+    (i) Change the code to ensure that foo() can not return null (ii) Add a check for whether p is null, and do something other than dereferencing p when it is null.

-Sometimes, in case ii it is not obvious what you should do when p is null.
+Sometimes, in case (ii) it is not obvious what you should do when p is null.
 One possibility (a last option) is to throw an exception, failing early.
 This can be done using checkNotNull as in the following code:

 ```java